BruceEckel/markdown_tools/README.md

 This performs a system-wide install from the current directory '.', and the `-e` flag makes it editable, which means that if you make any changes to the tools, those changes are immediately available without re-running `pip`.
+(If you're not planning to modify the tools you can leave off the `-e`).

-After the installation, any console will contain the command `mt` which is an entry point to all the markdown tools.
+After installation, all consoles will contain the command `mt` which is an entry point to all the markdown tools.
 If you would like a different command name, open `pyproject.toml` and find this section: